 Materials to Make Personalized Pet Bandanas

-- I piece of 100% cotton fabric at least 11″ x 14″ (I used a holiday theme fabric) and here’s another fabric option with a cat & dog theme!
+- 1 piece of 100% cotton fabric at least 11″ x 14″ – the original holiday season fabric I used now comes in pre-cut bundles and here’s another fabric bundle with a cat & dog theme!

-- Dog collar (you choose small, medium, or large)
+- Dog collars to fit your dog (you choose small, medium, or large)

 - Cricut Brayer